belazab/product-data-sets/README.md

 - `account_id` or `user_id` – (optional) enables cohort/retention analysis
 - `region` – (optional) for geo drilldowns
 - Usage/value columns like: `requests`, `active_users`, `revenue`, `cost`, `duration`, `gb`, `errors`

-> If your CSVs use different names, the notebook shows how to map them in one place.

 ## Quickstart (Local)
 ```bash